Classes and Objects in Typescript| Constructor and Inheritance examples

 let emp2 = new Employee("Kiran");

-In the above example, Created two objects called emp1 and emp2.
+In the above example, two objects called emp1 and emp2 are created, each with a different name property.

 property(in this case, name) in each of these objects is different from other objects’ properties.
 These properties are called instance members from here onwards

-The constructor is used for initializing the instance members during object creation.
-These are optional and similar to javascript functions in typescript.
+The constructor is used to initialize instance members during object creation.
+These are optional and similar to JavaScript functions in TypeScript.

-Employee object is created using the new operator.
-During object creation, First, the constructor is called and initializes member variables.
+An Employee object is created using the new operator.
+During object creation, the constructor is called to initialize member variables.

 class Base {